web-platform-tests/wpt/docs/_appendix/github-intro.md

 will enable you to [submit][submit] your tests using a pull request (more on this [below][submit]).

-1. In the browser, go the the GitHub page for the test repository: [github.com/w3c/web-platform-tests][main-repo]
+1. In the browser, go to [web-platform-tests on GitHub][main-repo].

 2. Click the ![fork][forkbtn] button in the upper right.